United States Rules and compliance Updated 05/02/2026

 Keep acceptance wording precise

-Present automated output as preparation and precheck, because official acceptance is decided by the reviewing agency.
+Present automated output with clear agency-review wording, because official acceptance is decided by the reviewing agency.

 Prepare a US photo from your upload